11 Indoor Plants to Grow in Your Home Right Now

 Indoor plants that can be grown with minimum TLC

 Growing plants indoors is not a walk in the park and keeping them alive is a different challenge altogether.
 Some of them are high-maintenance varieties and demand round-the-clock care that may eat up a whole lot of your time.
-Don’t worry, we’ve listed out eleven plants that need minimal nurturing:
+Don’t worry, we’ve listed out some plants that need minimal nurturing!

 1. Tropical plants such as Chinese evergreen can thrive in any soil type, under medium to low lighting conditions as well as moderate watering.